F1

 Our V6 quad cam aerodynamic road rocket.

-Click here for a higher resolution copy of the Nota F1 in the inaugural Dutton's Rally The Nota F1 is a lightweight, mid-engined roadster of exceptional performance and road-holding.
+The Nota F1 is a lightweight, mid-engined roadster of exceptional performance and road-holding.
 Having the engine and gearbox mounted transversely behind the driver capsule means that there is more space than usual in the passenger compartment.

 See what the press says about the Nota F1.